csse-uoft/ckanext-udc/README.md

 3. Add `udc udc_theme udc_import udc_import_other_portals udc_react` to the `ckan.plugins` setting in your CKAN
    config file (by default the config file is located at `/etc/ckan/default/ckan.ini`).
+   > If you want to use the `activity` plugin, put it to the top (order matters).

     Adjust `ckan.jobs.timeout` to 36000 (10 hours)

-4. Install UDC-React Dependencies & Build
+5. Install UDC-React Dependencies & Build
    ```
    cd /usr/lib/ckan/default/src/ckanext-udc/ckanext/udc_react/ckan-udc-react
    npm install
    npm run build
    ```

-5. Init DB
+6. Init DB
      ```shell
      # Use your own path to the ckan.ini
      ckan -c /etc/ckan/default/ckan.ini udc initdb
      ```

-6. Restart CKAN.
+7. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu:

      ```shell
      sudo supervisorctl reload